boostercloud/booster/docs/chapters/02_getting-started.md

 ℹ Project generated!
 ```

-> [!TIP] If you prefer to create the project with default parameters, you can run the command as `boost new:project booster-blog --default`.
+> [!TIP] If you prefer to create the project with default parameters, you can run the command as `boost new:project booster-blog --providerPackageName <package-name>`.
+The package name of the provider is the only required parameter in project creatio.
 The default
 > parameters are as follows:
 >
 > - Project name: The one provided when running the command, in this case "booster-blog"
-> - Provider: AWS
 > - Description, author, homepage and repository: ""
 > - License: MIT
 > - Version: 0.1.0